satya-das/cib/examples/060-simple-interface-class/README.md

 ```

-So, basically client defines it's own classes and pass that to library.
-Since library makes functions calls on client implemented classes client here knows what exacytly `A::SetInterface()` should return and so it sets that expectation in the test.
+So, basically client defines it's own class and pass that to library.
+Since library makes functions calls on client implemented class, client here knows what exactly `A::UseInterface()` should return and so it sets that expectation in the test.

 **TODO**: Add details.